PhilipQuirke/SkyCombAnalystHelp/Drone.md

 # [SkyComb Analyst](https://github.com/PhilipQuirke/SkyCombAnalystHelp/blob/main/README.md) - Drone

-# Overview
+## Overview
 This ReadMe covers the purpose and content of the DroneSpace folder of the SkyComb Analyst application.
 (Refer the root-level [ReadMe](./ReadMe.md) for an overview of the whole application.)
 DroneSpace covers drone flight logs, video metadata, ground elevation, etc. Also the Drone source code.

-# Out of Scope
+## Out of Scope
 This page does <u>not</u> cover:
 - How to fly your drone.
 We assumes you already know how to fly your drone.
 - How to prepare for and run drone data collection flights.
 Refer [Flight](./Flight.md) page.
 - How to use the SkyComb Analyst tool to analyse the data collected.
 Refer [UserInterface](./UserInterface.md)
 - The inaccuracies inherent in drone flight log data.
 Refer [Errors](./Errors.md) page.
+- How to copy video and flight log files from your drone.
+Refer [DroneDataPort](./DroneDataPort.md) page.

-# Drone Input
+## Drone Input
-SkyComb Analyst can be used on a single image, or a standalone thermal video file, but is most useful when provide with:
+SkyComb Analyst can be used on a single thermal video file, but is most useful when provide with:
 - A thermal video file and the corresponding drone flight log - a text file of location and altitude etc information, or
 - Paired thermal and optical video files each with its own drone flight logs (so 2 videos and 2 flight logs).